Scottish Football League XI: Post-1945

 Attendances for the inter-league matches greatly increased after the war.
 The first match, a 3–1 defeat to a Football League XI inspired by Stanley Matthews and Wilf Mannion, attracted 84,000 to Hampden Park on a snowy day in March 1947.
 Even the less attractive fixture against the Irish League XI drew a crowd of 62,000 to Ibrox Park in 1949.
 A frequent problem for the selectors was judging the strength of opposition and the importance of the match.
 An example of this was when the Scottish League XI played a Welsh League XI at Cardiff in September 1952, although the term "Welsh League" was inaccurate as their players were selected from the Welsh clubs playing in the Football League.
 The Scottish League picked only a few players of genuine international quality and lost 3–0, with Ivor Allchurch scoring twice for the Welsh side.

 The Scottish League XI played opposition from outside the British Isles for the first time in 1955, when a Danish Combination was beaten 4–0 in Copenhagen.
 The South African player Johnny Hubbard scored one of the goals.
 Perhaps the best result achieved by the Scottish League XI was in November 1961, when an Italian league team containing John Charles and Denis Law was held to a 1–1 draw at Hampden, watched by 67,000 fans.
 A return match was played in Rome a year later.
 The Scots lost 4–3, but forwards Willie Hamilton and Charlie Cooke made a significant impression.

-These kind of contests were needed to revive interest in the inter-league matches, but they had come too late.
+These kinds of contests were needed to revive interest in the inter-league matches, but they had come too late.
 Fixture congestion, caused by increased domestic and European commitments, meant that it was very difficult to arrange dates when strong teams could be assembled.
 Paradoxically, over the next fifteen years the approach to inter-league matches became more professional.
 Scottish League XI matches were seen as preparation for World Cup and European Nations Cup games.
 John White was an example of a player who quickly became a Scotland international player after impressing in one of the trial matches between the Scottish League XI and a Scotland national team – after moving to England, he was one of several who 'switched sides' and played for the SFA team against the SFL in a subsequent trial.
 The Scotland national team manager of the day would also manage the Scottish League XI.